-Antioxidants are compounds found in food that neutralize chemicals called free radicals (unstable molecules), produced by oxidation in the human body.
-Plant foods such as fruit, the greens, the nut and the whole grains are rich in antioxidants.
+Antioxidants are compounds found in foods that neutralize chemicals called free radicals (unstable molecules) produced by oxidation in the human body.
+Plant foods such as fruits, the vegetables, the nuts and the Whole grains are rich in antioxidants.

-The presence of free radicals is linked to health concerns such as heart disease, liver disease and cancer.
-These unstable molecules react with our human cells and create a chain reaction that transfers from one cell to another.
-The factors responsible for these free radicals are :
+The presence of free radicals is linked to health concerns such as heart disease, liver disease, and cancer.
+These unstable molecules react with our human cells and create a chain reaction that is transferred from cell to cell.
+The factors responsible for these free radicals are:

 - chemical pollution,